 Shop, Then Drop into Dinner

 Spend the afternoon browsing the clothing boutiques that line Main Highway, Grand Avenue, and Commodore Plaza, such as Unika, Allie & Chica, and Market.
-For some culture and a pick-me-up, stop into bookstore&kitchen or Books & Books.
+For some culture and a pick-me-up, stop into Books & Books.

 To sample the great local seafood, The Spillover, also known for its mead, cider, and craft beer list, is ideal.
 Contemporary farm-to-table establishment Ariete is another fresh favorite.
 Both places set tables outdoors, a convenience if you’ve stopped into Coco Cigars for a hard-to-find smoke.